-Suddenly, it clouded over and the rain started.
-A squall flipped up the horse shit in the road, flapping it about briefly before unsticking it from the asphalt and blowing it loose down towards the old vicarage where even the stone cat that I always mistake for a swan (the tail being the neck and head) had blown over.
+The sky clouds over and the rain starts.
+A squall flips up the horse shit in the road, flapping it about briefly before unsticking it from the asphalt and blowing it loose down towards the old vicarage where even the stone cat that I always mistake for a swan (the tail being the neck and head) has blown over.

-Later, back in town at the corner shop, the proprietor was sat on a stool behind the counter watching the small TV set balanced on top of the display of crisps.
-“Drug dealing”, he muttered under his breath, then he looked up at me and said, “Drug dealing.
+Back in town at the corner shop, the proprietor is sitting on a stool behind the counter watching a small TV set balanced on top of a display of crisps.
+“Drug dealing” he mutters under his breath, then he looks up at me and says out loud, “Drug dealing.
 Is that all they’ve got to do in London?”

-On my way home, I called at the supermarket for some milk and a packet of Mini Chedders.
-Without looking up, the till woman scanned my stuff and said "£1.60”.
-As I went through my change she stood up, leant forward and shouted down the line of checkout staff, “DOES ANYBODY NEED A WEE?”
+On my way home, I call at the supermarket for some milk and a packet of Mini Cheddars.
+Without looking up, the till woman scans my stuff and says “£1.60”.
+As I sort through my change she stands up, leans forward and shouts down the line of checkout staff, “DOES ANYBODY NEED A WEE?”
 I put a £2 coin in her hand.
-Her colleagues all looked up, shaking their heads in unison.
-"RIGHT!” she said, "I’M GONNA BAIL OUT AFTER THIS ONE” and she nodded briefly in my direction.
-“Thank you" I said, but she'd gone.
+Her colleagues all look up and shake their heads.
+“RIGHT!” she says, “I’M GONNA BAIL OUT AFTER THIS ONE” and she nods briefly in my direction.
+“Thank you”, I say, but she’s gone.